gamesbook/pyprototypr/docs/card_decks.rst

     on `Countersheet and Counter Commands`_

-In many cases, the ``Data()`` command will be needed, in order to provide settings, for the properties of the elements appearing on a card, from another source, for example, and Excel file.
+In many cases, the ``Data()`` command will be needed, in order to provide settings for the properties of the elements appearing on a card, from another source; for example, an Excel file.

 In some cases, the ``Matrix()`` command will be needed; this is an alternate method of providing the settings for the properties of the elements appearing